mcnulty/udi/PROTOCOL.md

 _Outputs_

+If the recipient was the process:

 - `states`: An array of maps with the following keys:
+  - `tid`: Thread id as an unsigned, 64-bit integer
+  - `state`: Thread state as an unsigned, 16-bit integer

+If the recipient was the thread:

 - `tid`: Thread id as an unsigned, 64-bit integer
 - `state`: Thread state as an unsigned, 16-bit integer

 **init**